Aliases for MUC5B Gene

 MUC5B (Mucin 5B, Oligomeric Mucus/Gel-Forming) is a Protein Coding gene.
-Diseases associated with MUC5B include pulmonary fibrosis, idiopathic and pulmonary fibrosis.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include extracellular matrix structural constituent.
+Diseases associated with MUC5B include pulmonary fibrosis, idiopathic and pneumonia.
+Among its related pathways are Salivary secretion and Diseases associated with O-glycosylation of proteins and Defective GALNT12 causes colorectal cancer 1 (CRCS1).
+An important paralog of this gene is OTOG.

 UniProtKB/Swiss-Prot for MUC5B Gene